NPC: Neural Point Characters from Video: Experiments

 \subsection{Ablation Study}

 We use Human3.6M S9 to conduct our ablation study.
 In ~\tabref{tab:exp-ablation}, we show that all our proposed features contribute to the final perceptual quality.
 Without $f^\theta$, the rendering outcomes become noisy.
 Without $f^p$, the model produces inconsistent and blurry texture.
 Disabling $\Delta p$ results in lower perceptual quality for poses with more extreme deformation, as the nearest neighbor mapping becomes inaccurate in this case.
+In~\tabref{tab:supp-num-points}, we observe that \ourapproach{} is insensitive to the number of points, and using more than $200$ points (our default value) yields diminished returns.
+We further verify that \ourapproach{} learns character models with consistent quality by running our training framework 4 times, including re-training DANBO from scratch for canonical point clouds initialization.
+As reported in~\tabref{tab:supp-ablation-robust}, we observe low variation in the performance across different runs on both Human3.6M S9 and MonoPerfCap weipeng.